scott82anderson/webpack-boilerplate-css/README.md

-# Webpack Boilerplace for Vanilla JS with CSS
+# Webpack Boilerplate for Vanilla JS with CSS

 This is a simple boilerplate for building a Vanilla JS web application.
 It might be useful for small PoCs or as a JS sandbox environment.
 It includes Babel for compiling modern Javascript and Webpack loaders to publish your CSS and JS bundles into an index.html in `/public`.